shashankgroovy/shashankgroovy.github.io/about/index.md

 title: About
 ---

+Hi there.

-> I believe I am a cool, mischievous and a nerdy programmer.
+I am Shashank Srivastav, a cool, mischievous programmer and person.
-I am a polygot.

-> I am a reader and a follower of logic.
-I have a keen interest in science,
-> design, and travelling.
+Or that's what people say about me :)
+And I love to build things for the web and delve myself in programming.

+I love to read (comics :P), listen to some post, ambient or indie Rock music and play pranks.
+My life interests revolve around various channels:

+* On the mind front : programming, science
+* On the heartfelt roads: painting, travelling, photography *(shh!
+I still have to get better at this!)*
+* And a couple of more.

+This blog is my little corner of the internet wherein I post random thoughts, ideas and various other things that interest me.

-> Here is a list of my monikers:
+> In the depths of internet these are my monikers:

-> * Hacker name : fnatic_shank
+> * Hacker name : fnaticshank
-* IRC nicks : paphos, kr0n0s, _0x8badf00d, or _0xdeadbeef.
+* IRC nicks : paphos, kr0n0s.

+*FYI, [fnatic]('http://www.fnatic.com/') is a famous gaming team.*

 ###  Aim -  "Survive a Zombie War"
->Yes, and work on Artificial Intelligence.
+Yes, and work on Artificial Intelligence.
+You know program some robots to do my laundry while I save the world ;)

 ### Bragging rights
->None attained yet.
+Still working on this.
+None attained yet.

+If you’d like to connect, feel free to [email]('mailto:shashankgrovy@gmail.com') or stalk me elsewhere on the web.